-During the first quarter of 2023, we recognized a non-cash deferred income tax benefit of \$1.0 million relating to a decrease in our unrecognized tax benefits due to the expiration of certain statutes of limitations.
-We recognized a similar non-cash deferred income tax benefit of \$1.1 million in the first quarter of 2022, also due to the expiration of certain statutes of limitations.
+During the first six months of 2023, we recognized a non-cash deferred income tax benefit of \$1.0 million relating to a decrease in our unrecognized tax benefits due to the expiration of certain statutes of limitations.
+We recognized a similar non-cash deferred income tax benefit of \$1.1 million in the first six months of 2022, also due to the expiration of certain statutes of limitations.